 Cad Crowd stands apart from conventional design firms and outsourcing companies.
 Rather than merely providing a freelancing platform, we connect clients directly with talented, vetted, and pre-qualified designers.
 Cad Crowd selects our designers based on the specific needs of a project and on our past working relationship.
-Put your time towards your product or managing your business and let us worry about finding the perfect 3D renderer for you.
+Put your time toward managing your business and let us worry about finding the perfect 3D renderer for you.

 High-dynamic-range rendering (HDRR or HDR rendering) is the rendering of computer graphics with color values in a broader dynamic range than usual.
-HDR renderings main advantage is that it preserves more details in light and shadow than the contrast ratio of typical TVs or computer displays.
+The main advantage of HDR rendering is that it preserves more details in light and shadow than the contrast ratio of typical TVs or computer displays.

-HDR algorithms do this by computing lighting and rendering equations and also by storing a greater variety of color values.
+HDR algorithms do this by solving lighting and rendering equations, and also by storing a greater variety of color values for any given scene.
 In conventional graphics, color values don’t exceed 1.0f, but the color values in HDRR can be as high as the developer desires.